Nokesville, Virginia: 2020 census

+Income and poverty

-The median income for a household as seen in the 2020 census was $83,920, and the median income for a family was $164,972.
+The median income for a household was $83,920, and the median income for a family was $164,972.
 Males had a median income of $41,875 versus $27,188 for females.
-The per capita income for the CDP was $53,111 and 12.4% live in poverty.
+The per capita income for the CDP was $53,111, and 12.4% of residents lived in poverty.

 Education

 Nokesville is served by four schools in Prince William County.
 The oldest school, Nokesville Elementary was built in 1929 to serve all grades until 1964 when it was lowered to K-5 with the construction of Brentsville District High School.
 In 2014, Nokesville Elementary moved to a new building that was built next to Brentsville District High School on Aden Road.
 This new school is called The Nokesville School and serves a K-8 community.
 The old school was sold and is now a Montessori school.
 Patriot High School is located on Kettle Run Road, and was opened in 2011.
 Built concurrently, next door is T. Clay Wood Elementary School.
 The Nokesville postal delivery area consists of two schools in Fauquier.
 Kettle Run High School and Greenville Elementary are both new schools built on the Fauquier County side of Nokesville.

 Marstellar Middle School is located nearby in Bristow, and middle school students formerly attended this middle school prior to the K–8 school opening.